fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

      - Choices within your Checkbox will follow alphabetization (A-Z).
 By default, this option is disabled
    * - 3.
 Force Unique
      - Force a choice in a column to remain unique.
 No two options in a column can be identical.
 By default, this option is disabled.
+   * - 4.
+Blank choice
+     - The initial value displayed, indicating that a selection has not been made.
+Note, this will not count towards a response if selected